How Texas' 6-week abortion ban will make accessing the procedure nearly impossible for some – KION546

 Clinics scramble as the ban goes into force

-Even before midnight struck in Texas and the abortion ban went into effect, providers said they were subject to an uptick in surveillance and harassment from anti-abortion activists, who now have the power to bring private enforcement actions under the law.
+Even before midnight struck in Texas and the abortion ban went into effect Wednesday, providers said they were subject to an uptick in surveillance and harassment from anti-abortion activists, who now have the power to bring private enforcement actions under the law.

 “The protesters called the police twice and the fire department once (on Tuesday) in Fort Worth, all in their attempts to say there were too many patients, to try to find some law that we were breaking,” said Amy Hagstrom Miller, the CEO of Whole Woman’s Health, which operates a clinic in Fort Worth.

-Note: This story has been updated with the Supreme Court’s ruling.